sh1l0n/flutter-marvel/ISSUES.md

 # DOING

-## 5. Details screen
+## 9. Internacionalization
-- Show creators in a list (complete name and thumbnail) from: /v1/public/series/{seriesId}/creators
+- English and Spanish read from device

 # DONE